BeeyondCereal

 top fritters with powdered sugar or roll in powdered sugar glaze.

-Optional Step 9: Dust the tops of your warm (not hot) apple fritters with powdered sugar or mix 2 cups of powdered sugar and 3-4 Tablespoons of water to create a thick glaze to coat them.
+Optional Step 9: Dust the tops of your warm (not hot) Applesauce Fritters with powdered sugar or mix 2 cups of powdered sugar and 3-4 Tablespoons of water to create a thick glaze to coat them.
 (Images 9 & 10).

 Enjoy!

-Storage: Store any leftover fritters in an airtight container in the refrigerator for up to 3 days.
+Storage: Store any leftover Applesauce Fritters in an airtight container in the refrigerator for up to 3 days.

 Reheating: To retain crispiness, reheat fritters in a preheated oven at 325°F for about 10 minutes.